+A given accuracy in SDM may be achieved by several unique data configurations, suggesting that an accuracy substitution rate (ASR) may be used to characterize the amount of one input that can be substituted to get to the accuracy obtained by an increase in the other input.
+The ASR is dynamic and changes across models and across the configuration space.
 The ASR is important to evaluate for three reasons.
 First, it provides the model user with the tools to predict maximum accuracy with their given data, before a model is run.
 While the accuracy may be low, knowing the character of the accuracy surface informs the model user of estimated accuracy before they begin the modeling process.
 Second, it can be used to identify when garnering additional data is no longer necessary or where additional data collection efforts should be pointed.
 Depending on the SDM, effort could be put preferentially into finding additional covariates or training examples.
 In a data-limited situation, for example, when modeling a rare species, a researcher weigh the relative return in accuracy of identifying additional occurrence points against the expected effort of finding them.
 Moreover, for some models, additional data will not result in any increased accuracy.
 For example, beyond 1000 training examples with MARS, no additional accuracy will be achieved despite additional training examples.
 The time and effort going to collecting these training examples could, in this case, be better spent identifying additional covariates.
 Third, the performance models respond differently to training examples and covariates.
 Knowing the ASR may enable the research to improve the execution time of the SD, for example, if a similar accuracy may achieved either covariates or training examples, the configuration with fewer training examples should be selected.
 The ASR effectively describes the tradeoffs between the two parameters so that the choice can be quantitatively modeled.

-Sequential Model Hardware Responses
+Insensitivity of R-Based Biodiversity Models to Higher-End Hardware Provisioning

-R implementations of GAM, GBM-BRT, and MARS are all fit sequentially, one instruction after another, on a single processor.
+A key finding was that current R implementations are generally insensitive to cloud computing.
+This is because most R implementations of GAM, GBM-BRT, and MARS are all fit sequentially, one instruction after another, on a single processor.
 The algorithms underlying the corresponding R functions are not easy to parallelize, as the model building process involves loops over the entire dataset, a procedure not easily split into smaller tasks suitable for multiple processors (Hastie et al., 2009).
 A sequential model should theoretically have little dependence on CPU cores, since R may use only one core during model building.
 Empirical results support this claim, showing that less than one percent of the variance in these three SDMs’ runtimes is explained by the number of CPU cores on the VM.
 While MARS shows a wide range of CPU core preferences, both GBM-BRT and GAM have clearly defined optimal configurations at a low number of CPU cores.
 In both cases, there is no demonstrated advantage of a higher CPU configuration.